 Communication and State

-Sprout and homestead both consist of clusters of nodes.
+Sprout, Dime and Vellum all consist of clusters of nodes.
 Each node has an IP address (and possibly a domain name).
 Additionally, each cluster has a cluster domain name, which resolves to all the IP addresses in the cluster.

 Homestead processes HTTP requests, not SIP requests.
 It is technically HTTP-transaction-stateful, but since it always responds to HTTP requests itself, these transactions are very short-lived (generally low tens of milliseconds).